LearnVueCo/learnvue/articles/v-model-guide.md

 </script>
 ```

-When we type in our text input, we’ll see that our data property is changing.
+When we type in our text input, we'll see that our data property is changing.

 :demo-window{src="/v-model?component=basic" type="vite"}

 ## The difference between `v-model` and `v-bind`

-A directive that is commonly switched up with `v-model` is the `v-bind` directive.
+Two directives that is commonly switched up with `v-model` is the `v-bind` directive.

 The difference between the two is that `v-model` provides **two-way data binding.**